CETONI-Software/sila_nemesys/Features.md

 ### UndefinedExecutionErrors
 - none

-# PumpInitialisationService
+# PumpDriveControlService
+Functionality to control and maintain the drive that drives the pump.
-Allows to initialise a pump by either executing a complete initialisation or by simply setting the pump's drive position counter.
+Allows to initialize a pump (e.g. by executing a reference move) and obtain status information about the pump drive's current state (i.e. enabled/disabled).
-`InitialisePumpDrive` is mandatory if the last value of the drive position counter cannot be provided.
-Clients can query the [`DrivePositionCounter`](#Properties-1) property to provide this at the next initialisation and then use [`RestoreDrivePositionCounter`](#RestoreDrivePositionCounter).
-The initialisation has to be successful in order for the pump to work correctly and dose fluids.
-If the initialisation fails, the DefinedExecutionError [`InitialisationFailed`](#DefinedExecutionErrors-1) is thrown.

 ## Commands
-### `InitialisePumpDrive`
+### `InitializePumpDrive`
 Initialize the pump drive (e.g. by executing a reference move).

 Parameters: